GIScience/gis-training-resource-center/content/Module_3/en_module_3_public_health_ex_1.md

 %           - ADD SMALLER EASIER EXERCISES EARLIER (INCLUDING IMPORTING DATA SO HERE WE CAN INTRODUCE THE PROJECT  HOME)
 %           - ADD MORE PICTURES
 %           - REMOVE STEPS TO CLEAN HEALTHSITES AS HEALTHSITES WITHOUT INFORMATION COULD STILL BE GOOD; E.G., TO REACH OUT
-%           - ADD STEPT FOR COUNT POINTS IN POLYGONS
+%           - ADD STEP FOR COUNT POINTS IN POLYGONS FOR HEALTHSITES
 %           - ADD STEP FOR JOIN BY LOCATION
+%           - MAKE THEM PLAN MEASLES VACCINATION CAMPAIGN
+%               - WHERE TO PUT VACCINATION CENTERS WITH HOW MUCH POP TO SERVE
+%               - WHERE TO DEPLOY MOBILE VACCINATION CENTERS -> DIGITISATION
+%           - IM COORDINATION INSRTUCTED TO GET DATA ON HEALTHSITE CAPACITIES
+%           - MAKE THEM DOWNLOAD HDX

 ## Background

 Over the past month, health authorities in Chad have reported a surge in measles cases, particularly in Mandoul, Mayo-Kebbi Est, and Logone Oriental regions.
 The surveillance unit has provided line-list data and existing health facility data.
 Your first task is to create a base map showing health facility distribution and classify them by service capacity to understand the available response infrastructure.

 ## Available Data

 | Dataset name | Original title | Publisher | Downloaded from |
 | :-------------- | :----------------- |:----------------- |:----------------- |